YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/15-integration/3-pbx/2-genesys-wde-whirly.md

 preview: genesys-wde-whirly.jpg
 ---

+:::tip

-:::tip This functionality is available for YetiForce version 6.5 and later
+This functionality is available for YetiForce version 6.5 and later.

 :::

 PBX integration via Genesys Workspace Desktop Edition.

 ![genesys-wde-whirly.jpg](genesys-wde-whirly.jpg)

-## Aktywacja
+## Activation

-Ze względu na dużą złożoność procesów integracja wymaga wdrożonego rozszerzenia w Genesys od Whirly oraz dedykowanego wdrożenia w systemie YetiForce.
+Due to the high complexity of the processes, the integration requires an extension implemented in Genesys from Whirly, and a dedicated implementation in the YetiForce system.

 ## Configuration